UNICEF-BECLAW/UNICEF-Shortcut/README.md

 # UNI-Shortcut-Key
-Shortcut key program to use only “POWERPOINT” more quickly and conveniently
+Shortcut key program to use only “POWERPOINT” more quickly